Mikhail Vielgorsky: Musician

-Experiencing a great interest in everything new, Vielgorsky met Ludwig van Beethoven in Vienna and was among the first eight listeners to perform his Symphony No.6 called the "Pastoral" symphony.
-Throughout his life, he remained an ardent admirer of the seminal, German composer.
+Vielgorsky continued his musical career, meeting Ludwig van Beethoven in Vienna and was among the first eight listeners to perform his Symphony No.6 called the "Pastoral" symphony.
+Throughout his life, Vielgorsky remained an ardent admirer of the German composer.

 He was one of the first in Russia to master large sonata-symphonic forms, writing two symphonies (the first was performed in 1825 in Moscow), a string quartet, and two overtures.
 He also created variations for Cello and Orchestra, pieces for piano, romances, vocal ensembles, as well as a number of choral works.
 Vielgorsky's romances became very popular in Russia and one of his romances ("I Loved") was readily performed by Mikhail Glinka.
 Vielgorsky noted that his opera "Gypsies" was based on a plot related to the events of the Patriotic War of 1812 (libretto by V. Zhukovsky and V. Sollogub).

-Vielgorsky's house always became a kind of musical center.
-True connoisseurs of music gathered there and many compositions were performed for the first time.
-In Vielgorsky's home, Franz Liszt played for the first time from the sheet (from the score) Ruslana and Lyudmila by Glinka.
+Vielgorsky's palace became a kind of musical center.
+Known to host many connoisseurs and composers, many compositions were performed there for the first time.
+Vielgorsky's palace saw Franz Liszt play for the first time from the sheet (from the score) Ruslana and Lyudmila by Glinka.
 Poet Dmitry Venevitinov called Vielgorsky's house "the academy of musical taste", while famous French composer Hector Berlioz, who came to Russia only twice, called his home "a small temple of fine arts".
-Vielgorsky managed to attract many musicians to his Luizino estate in the Kursk province, far from the life of the capital.
+Vielgorsky managed to attract many musicians to his Luizino estate in the Kursk province.
 In the 1820s, all nine of Beethoven's symphonies were performed on his estate during his evening salons.
-Vielgorsky highly appreciated Glinka's music and considered his opera Ivan Susanin, later more commonly named A Life for the Tsar, a masterpiece.
+Vielgorsky showed appreciation for Glinka's music and considered his opera Ivan Susanin, later more commonly named A Life for the Tsar, a masterpiece.

 Vielgorsky provided support to many progressive figures in Russia.
-So, in 1838, together with the poet Vladimir Zhukovsky, he organized a lottery, the proceeds from which went to the ransom from the serfdom of the Ukrainian poet and outspoken political figure Taras Grigorovich Shevchenko.
+In 1838, together with the poet Vladimir Zhukovsky, he organized a lottery, the proceeds from which went to the ransom from the serfdom of the Ukrainian poet and outspoken political figure Taras Grigorovich Shevchenko.

 Mikhail Vielgorsky died on 9 September 1856, in Moscow.
-His son-in-law Count Vladinmir Sollogub made an account of his mild and unassuming personality:
+His son-in-law Count Vladinmir Sollogub eulogised his mild and unassuming personality: